JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 After one day of working next to the machine I knew I needed to find a better solution.
 That day it had locked up 20-30 times which was triple what I had estimated for one day.
 Not only were the occurrences more frequent, but it took me a while to notice and using a keyboard attached to the server to restart the transfer was tedious.

-In order for this transfer to complete with my sanity in tact I needed to somehow automate the process.
+In order for this transfer to complete with my sanity intact I needed to somehow automate the process.
 There were two problems to solve: figuring out when `rsync` was hung and performing a hard reboot.

 ### Automating Detection